ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 1. C and RS refer to the stored state of a completed EDHOC execution where the authentication credential AUTH\_CRED\_C was used as CRED\_I.
 In case of multiple matches, the state of the latest completed EDHOC execution is considered.

-2. With reference to the EDHOC state determined at the previous step, C and RS invoke the EDHOC-KeyUpdate function (see {{Section 4.2.2 of I-D.ietf-lake-edhoc}}), specifying the CBOR byte string EXTENDED\_NONCE as "context" argument.
+2. With reference to the EDHOC state determined at the previous step, C and RS invoke the EDHOC-KeyUpdate function (see {{Section I of I-D.ietf-lake-edhoc}}), specifying the CBOR byte string EXTENDED\_NONCE as "context" argument.
 This results in updating the secret key PRK\_out to be considered from here on for this EDHOC state.

 3. With reference to the same EDHOC state as above, C and RS update the secret key PRK\_Exporter as per {{Section 4.2.1 of I-D.ietf-lake-edhoc}}.
 In particular, the key PRK\_out derived at step 2 is specified as "PRK\_out" argument.
 This results in updating the secret key PRK\_Exporter to be considered from here on for this EDHOC state.